Why Resin? The Case for the Least-Processed Form

 16,000+ ft altitude

-Black Lotus holds the top spot for one primary reason: 85%+ fulvic acid verified by an independent third-party COA โ the highest confirmed fulvic acid percentage of any resin product in our database.
+Black Lotus holds the top spot for one primary reason: 64.51% fulvic acid verified by IAS Laboratories, Phoenix, AZ (Batch 93, June 2025) β among the highest confirmed fulvic acid percentages of any resin product in our database.
 Combined with a purity score of 10/10, full heavy metals panel, and the lowest price-per-gram among top-tier resin options ($1.23/g), it represents the best overall value in the premium resin category.

 Additional verification: Black Lotus publishes a full-panel COA covering fulvic acid quantification, dibenzo-alpha-pyrones (DBP), heavy metals (lead, arsenic, mercury, cadmium), and microbiology.
 This is more comprehensive than most competitors' testing.